nzakas/understandinges6/manuscript/11-Modules.md

 1. Every declaration is exactly the same as it would otherwise be without the `export` keyword.
 1. Both function and class declarations require a name.
 You cannot export anonymous functions or classes using this syntax.
 1. You need not always export the declaration, you can also export references, as with `multiply` in this example.
-1. Any variables, functions, or classes that not explicitly exported remain private to the module.
+1. Any variables, functions, or classes that are not explicitly exported remain private to the module.
 In this example, `subtract()` is not exported and is therefore not accessible from outside the module.

 An important limitation of `export` is that it must be used in the top-level of the module.
 For instance, this is a syntax error: